 Traveling to the Florida Keys?
 Check out our Florida Keys road trip articles.

-For those arriving in Key West by cruise ship, this itinerary, minus breakfast and dinner suggestions, make a fun-filled independent cruise excursion.
-So save yourself a little money and enjoy a do-it-yourself day in Key West.
+For those arriving by ship, this Key West itinerary, minus breakfast and dinner suggestions, makes a fun-filled do-it-yourself Key West shore excursion.
+So save yourself a little money.

 Disclosure: The Florida Keys and Key West provided this travel experience.
 However, as always, the opinions are strictly my own.